tus/TUSKit/.github/CONTRIBUTING.md

   However to keep things clean and neat we ask you follow these small guidelines to help ensure everything runs smoothly.

 ## Pull Requests
-  Please direct all Pull Requests to the `master` branch of the repo.
+  Please direct all Pull Requests to the `main` branch of the repo.

   Also please